Skip to Content

 Your itinerary for the day

-The next of our day trips from Dublin by train takes us to the ancient city of Waterford, down the coast from Dublin.
+The next of our places to visit near Dublin by train takes us to the ancient city of Waterford, down the coast from Dublin.

 Where you’ll arrive